SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Defending_Benign_Mercantilism/index.md

 homepage: false
 ---

-Strange, Susan "Defending Benign Mercantilism." *Journal of Peace Research* 25, no. 3 (1988): 273-277.
+Strange, Susan.
+"Defending Benign Mercantilism." *Journal of Peace Research* 25, no. 3 (1988): 273-277.

 In this review of Robert Gilpin's Political Economy of International Relations, Strange again argues against 'Hegemonic Stability Theory', see 'The persistent myth of lost hegemony' (1987), but has started to develop a theory of transnational empire to explain the structural power of the United States.
 Part of this argument is the increasing non-territoriality of structural power, which is developed in a number of works below.